-If you have COPD or you’re caring for someone who does, it’s important to understand that the quality of the air in your home can aggravate COPD symptoms.
-According to the American Lung Association (ALA), air quality at home may be poorer than you think.
+Your air quality at home may be poorer than you think.
 There are many allergens and irritants in the air that can trigger COPD symptoms.
-Avoiding a “flare-up” is vital—an exacerbation of the condition can lead to a lung infection that may cause further lung damage.
+Avoiding a “flare-up” is vital.
+An exacerbation of your condition can lead to a lung infection, which may cause further lung damage.

 Improving Air Quality

-Although it may not be possible to avoid an infection completely, following these tips can help you prevent the risk of infection and manage COPD at home.
+It may not be possible to avoid a respiratory infection completely.
+However, following these tips can help you lower your risk of infection and manage your COPD at home.

 Make sure any gas appliances, water heaters, or dryers in your home are connected to a vent to the outdoors.
-Use exhaust fans in your bathroom and kitchen.
-Install a carbon monoxide detector near where you sleep and have any new gas appliances installed by a recognized, qualified service provider.
-All gas appliances should be checked once per year by a qualified technician.
+Use exhaust fans in your bathroom and kitchen, and install a carbon monoxide detector near where you sleep.
+Have any new gas appliances installed by a recognized, qualified service provider.
+All gas appliances should also be checked once per year by a qualified technician.

-Particles of fur and skin from pets can cause allergies.
-This is true of most pets, perhaps with the exception of fish.
-The most effective solution is to keep animals out of the home.
-If you have pets, you can cut down on the levels of animal dust in your home by vacuuming carpets regularly and keeping pets out of the bedroom.
+Particles of fur and skin from pets can cause allergic symptoms.
+This is true of most pets with the possible exception of fish.
+The most effective solution is to keep animals out of your home.
+If you have pets, you can cut down on the levels of animal dust in your home by vacuuming carpets regularly and keeping pets out of your bedroom.
 Consider hard-surfaced flooring as a replacement for carpets.

 Dust Mites and Other House Pests